 Please press the spiders button for additional spider pictures and information.
 The entire spider guide covers over one hundred different spider species.

-This presentation focuses on the most common house spiders and lawn and garden spiders in the state.
-It starts with the orb weavers.
-They rank among the easiest of all the Connecticut spiders to identify because of their more definitive body colors and patterns.
+Interest in spider identification increased over the past forty plus years and no doubt the number of spiders in the state is larger than the estimate.
+However, it’s a good start.
+Consider the Orb Weaving family.
+A citizen science project, Inaturalist, have documented close to forty different species around the state.
+The checklist only has eight species listed.
+Orb weavers rank among the easiest of all the Connecticut spiders to identify because of their more definitive body colors and patterns.
 Plus, they stay stationary for most of the day, making them easy to photograph.
 Of course there is always a caveat.

 The Araneus genus provides Connecticut with its most diverse Orbweaver group.
 The Marbled Orbweaver pictured is one of approximately six very common species, including others with common names such as the Cross Orbweaver and Shamrock Orbweaver.

 They are normally summer spiders that vanish by fall, leaving their egg sacs protected for overwintering.

 Yellow and Black garden Spider: One of two common garden spiders in the genus argiope.
 Also known as writing spiders, the presence of a series of “Zs” on the web are a good identification clue.

 Both the Yellow and Black and Banded Garden spiders are probably the largest orb weaving spiders found in back yards throughout the state.

 The dark slash marks down the center of the abdomen are he best identification clues for the Arabesque Orbweaver.
 They belong to the Spotted Orbweaver genus, Neoscona.

 All three of the native Larinoisdes species can be found in Connecticut.
 They are one of the few overwintering genus of orbweavers.